Wheat allergy tests

 A blood test can measure your immune system's response to wheat by measuring the amount of immunoglobulin E (IgE) antibodies in your bloodstream.

 Blood testing can be particularly useful if the skin prick tests can't be carried out, for example if an anaphylactic reaction may occur, the person has skin problems such as eczema or psoriasis, or the person was unable to stop certain medications e.g. anti-histamines.

 - A small sample of blood is taken.

 - The blood sample is analysed by subjecting it to tests for wheat sensitivity.

 - Results take approximately 7-14 days and will indicate the class of wheat sensitivity.

 - Classes of sensitivity range from 0-6, where class 0 = negative, class 1 = minor sensitivity up to class 6 = extremely high sensitivity.

-The two tests listed above, skin prick and blood, are two tests that a medical professional will want you to undergo if wheat allergy or intolerance is suspected.
-There are however a number of other tests that are advertised, and some of these tests can be quite expensive.
-These tests are often unreliable, can leave you with a false positive list of all the foods you can't eat, and many aren't carried out by anyone with medical background or specialist allergy training.
+The two tests listed above, skin prick and blood, are two tests that a medical professional will generally want you to undergo if wheat allergy or intolerance is suspected.
+There are, however, a number of other tests that are advertised as available and some of these can be quite expensive.
+These tests can be unreliable; might leave you with a false positive list of all the foods you can't eat; and may be carried out by someone with no medical background or specialist allergy training.
 These tests should be treated with caution.

 No information on this page or website should be taken as medical advice.
-You SHOULD ALWAYS consult your General Practitioner and/or Paediatrician together with a registered Dietician in all instances of suspected food allergy or intolerance.
+You SHOULD ALWAYS consult a General Practitioner/Pediatrician/Registered Dietician in all instances of suspected food allergy or intolerance.